BenEng11037/XTern_AI_BenEng/README.md

 This is an AI ML model created for a Food Truck to predict the order of a student given their Year/Major/University/Time.
 Coded in a Jupyter Notebook, it allows one to see all documentation, code, and results at once.
 The model uses a Random Forest model to train the already collected student data given by Xtern_TrainData.csv.

 ### Author
 The XTernAI.ipynb in this repository was created by Ben Eng.
 The initial data file was provided by XTern.
 Any questions can be directed to eng-ben@outlook.com.
+I learned how to use SKLearn, it's toolkit, and Jupyter notebook from their respective websites and documentation.

 ## Usage
 To view the ML model, open up the XTernAI.ipynb file.
 The notebook is split into 4 sections, corresponding with each XTern prompt.
 All code and visuals are embedded inside the jupyter notebook in cells.